dcagigas/Data_Science/Maximum_Ocean_Waves_Height_Time_Series_Analysis/README.md

   Contains graphics, plots, and CSV files generated from the scripts.
 Each subfolder is numbered and corresponds to the associated Python script(s).

 - **Models/**
   Contains the trained time series predictive models used to generate the results.
 Models are saved in different formats to avoid retraining.
+Arima and Sarima trained models are not included because their large size.